 Although allergic rhinitis is not considered a serious condition, it can interfere with many important aspects of life.
 Nasal allergy sufferers often feel tired, miserable, or irritable.
 Allergic rhinitis can interfere with work or school performance.

-Symptoms of allergic rhinitis occur in two phases, early and late.
+Symptoms of allergic rhinitis often occur in two phases, early and late.

 Early Phase Symptoms.
-The early phase occurs within minutes of exposure to the allergens and includes:
+The early phase occurs within minutes of exposure to the allergen and includes:

-The doctor may examine the inside of the nose with an instrument called a speculum.
-This is a painless examination allowing the doctor to check for redness and other signs of inflammation.
-The doctor will also usually check the eyes, ears, and chest.
+The provider may examine the inside of the nose with an instrument called a speculum.
+This is a painless procedure that allows the doctor to check for redness and other signs of inflammation.
+The provider will also check the eyes, ears, and chest.

 The procedure is as follows: